ariaieboy/filament-dev-env/README.md

 ## install dependencies

-since this repo use [laravel sail](https://laravel.com/docs/9.x/sail) and docker we provide docker commands for installing and running the project.
+Since this repo use [laravel sail](https://laravel.com/docs/9.x/sail) and docker we provide docker commands for installing and running the project.

-for installing composer u can use shortcut command below if u have zsh and [laravel-sail](https://github.com/ariaieboy/laravel-sail):
+For installing composer u can use shortcut command below if u have zsh and [laravel-sail](https://github.com/ariaieboy/laravel-sail):
 `s cinit`
 or you can run the actual command :